robhafernik/UFO/README.md

 In about 2008, I found a discarded valve cover in a field.
 I suspect it had once held a high-pressure valve for a natural gas pipeline.
 It was heavy (about fifteen pounds or seven kilos) and made of fairly high strength steel.
 Around the edge, it had sixteen holes for bolts to hold it on (which is how I know it was for a high-pressure valve, those sixteen bolts could hold thousands of pounds of pressure) and a big hole in the middle, through which the original valve stem had protruded.
 I took this artifact home, intending to find something to do with it.
 As a bonus, my wife loves it when I find trash in a field and bring it home so I can convert it to "art" at some remote time.

-After seven or eight years, I decided to act.
-I cleaned up the valve cover, painted the front of it flat black with silver highlights and installed a bunch of addressable LED lights in it (see the photos).
+After seven or eight quick years, I hastened to act.
+I cleaned up the valve cover, painted the front of it gloss black with silver highlights and installed a bunch of addressable LED lights in it (see the photos).
 The code in this project lights up the sculpture and gives it the "UFO Ambiance".  *Yes, calling it a "sculpture" is highly pretentious, but I don't know what else to call it.*

 The sculpture now whiles away its days on a shelf in a curio cabinet in our dining room.
 It turns out that it makes a nice, lively nightlight and my wife does not hate it.